-Advanced Recovery Systems is a leading behavioral health care provider in the United States.
+Advanced Recovery Systems (ARS) is a leading behavioral health care provider in the United States.
 In partnership with IAFF, specialists at ARS provide clients with the latest evidence-based mental health care.
-The 10/10 Therapeutic Experience provided by the IAFF Center of Excellence and other ARS facilities includes 10 services within 10 days of admission, when medically appropriate.

 “We have evidence-based diagnostic procedures,” Dr. Craig Katz, a consulting physician for the IAFF Center of Excellence, said at the 2017 Vincent J. Bollon Affiliate Leadership Training Summit.
 “We don’t just diagnose for problems.
 We also diagnose for strengths.
 We do a resilience assessment and some other strength-focused diagnoses.
 We are going to use those diagnoses to inform the clinical tracks that the firefighters that come to the facility will go into.”

 Clients are assigned to individualized therapy tracks based on the diagnosis made during their assessment.
 “In the different tracks, we’re using evidence-based psychotherapies that have been designed by international experts,” Katz said.

 Acute Trauma: For clients with a substance use disorder in addition to an acute stress disorder or acute PTSD

 Post-Traumatic Stress Disorder: For clients with a substance use disorder and chronic PTSD

 Major Depression: For clients with a substance use disorder and clinical depression

 GriefFor clients with a substance use disorder and complicated grief

 Behavioral Health: For clients with one of the above diagnoses but no substance use disorder

 Group therapy is also a key component of treatment.
 The center offers several types of group therapy to fit clients’ specific needs.
 “The groups are going to be a little more about peer support, education and sharing with one another what having that particular problem is like and how people cope with it,” Katz said.